Organizational culture and community

 Support for you to thrive

 At UMSI, we believe in building a community where every member feels recognized, heard and valued.
-Central to this commitment is cultivating an organizational culture that enables all who study, teach and work here to reach their full potential.
+This commitment aligns directly with a key goal in the UMSI Strategic Plan (2025-30): cultivating a positive culture that supports all community members in reaching their full potential.

 Our core structure is collaborative in nature.
 Working alongside other UMSI offices, we provide strategic guidance and develop sustainable programs to address the needs of the entire community: students, faculty and staff.
 We also strive to make a UMSI education possible for more people through educational outreach and collaboration with K-12 schools, Michigan community colleges and other U-M schools and colleges.